Welcome to Thames!

 Soar the skies above the Thames Valley, township and firth

-Bike or walk the Thames coastal walkway and enjoy the variety of birdlife
+Bike or walk the Thames coastal walkway enjoy the variety of birdlife and beautiful art work you, that will discover along the way

 Learn about, and experience Thames as a historic goldmining town.